 There are specific requirements in relation to fees.
 For example, the provider cannot charge a single person any more than:

-•if the care recipient’s income does not exceed the maximum basic rate of pension – 17.5% of the amount of the pension; or
+•if the care recipient’s income does not exceed the maximum basic rate of pension – 17.5 per cent of the amount of the pension; or

-•if the care recipient’s income does exceed the maximum basic rate of pension – 17.5% of the amount of the pension plus 50% of the amount by which the care recipient’s income exceeds the amount of the pension.
+•if the care recipient’s income does exceed the maximum basic rate of pension – 17.5 per cent of the amount of the pension plus 50 per cent of the amount by which the care recipient’s income exceeds the amount of the pension.

 A home care agreement must be offered to a prospective care recipient before a date for commencing services is agreed.
 The provider must assist the care recipient to understand the terms and effect of the agreement, which must set out or provide for matters such as: